KillStr3aK/ResourcePrecacher/README.md

 > [!WARNING]
-> ~~*__This plugin is now obsolete and no longer needed as CS# has been updated with a builtin feature to ensure resource precaching correctly on both platforms.__*~~
-> This plugin will be reworked to only support the precaching from a configuration file.
+> This plugin has been reworked to only support the precaching functionality from a configuration file.

 # ResourcePrecacher
-This plugin intercepts a precache context and use that context to precache custom resources.
+This plugin can precache custom resources.

 # What can it do
 You can add any number of resources in the configuration and it will automatically precache them when the map starts.